 Ernest Lehman, writer of North by Northwest and Who’s Afraid of Virginia Woolf?
 Says;

 “One of the tricks is to have the exposition conveyed in a scene of conflict, so that a character is forced to sway things you want the audience to know.
 As, for example, if he is defending himself against somebody’s attack, his words or defense seem justified even though his words are actually expository words.
 Something appears to be happening, so the audience believes it is witnessing a scene (which it is), not listening to expository speeches.
 Humor is another way of getting exposition across.”

 Exposition can also be defined as the facts needed to begin the story.
 These can be (but are not limited to);

 - The location,

 - The main characters,

 - The equilibrium

-If the audience are not given the initial facts that are needed to become invested into the story, they may end up not being invested at all, as the subconscious will be searching for the missing information.
+If the audience is not given the fundamental facts that are needed to become invested in the story, they may end up not being invested at all, as the subconscious will be searching for the missing information.

-In order to avoid heavy expository dialogue, filmmakers have sought different methods to introduce exposition as the start of a film.
+To avoid dull expository dialogue, filmmakers have sought different methods to introduce exposition as the start of a film.

 In the 1987 film by Brian De Palma, The Untouchables, we are given exposition with a title card that simply states the political situation in Chicago.